hcrlab/3dmouse-hid/README.md

     npm run test

-Open localhost:8000/test/viz in Chrome.
+Open `localhost:8000/test/viz` in Chrome.
 Note WebHID is typically only available in HTTPS contexts.

-#### Playing with the Visualization and Filters
+#### Visualization and Filters (No Robot)

 You can test out the twist visualization using `test/viz/index.html` by opening `http://localhost:8000/test/viz`.

+#### Stretch RE2 or SE3

+Make sure the robot is homed (run `stretch_robot_home.py` from a robot shell).
+Ensure that no other processes are using the `stretch_body` interface (use `stretch_free_robot_process.py`).
+Then launch the robot controller and cameras using:

+    cd 3dmouse-hid/test/stretch && ros2 launch stretch.launch.py

+Now in the interface at `localhost:8000/test/stretch`, you will need to specify your robot's hostname or IP address.
+Click connect

+We've tested the demo using RE2 and SE3 running Ubuntu 20.04 and ROS2 Humble.

 #### Testing with a Simulated UR5